zuazo/dovecot-cookbook/README.md

 ## Applications

-* **Dovecot >= 2**: requires this version of dovecot to be available by the distribution package manager.
+* **Dovecot >= 2**: requires this version of dovecot to be available by the distribution's package manager.

 Attributes
 ==========

-To see a more complete description of the attributes, go to the [Dovecot wiki2 configuration section](http://wiki2.dovecot.org/#Dovecot_configuration) or read the comments in the templates or generated configuration files.
+To see a more complete description of the attributes, go to the [Dovecot wiki2 configuration section](http://wiki2.dovecot.org/#Dovecot_configuration) or read the comments in the templates and generated configuration files.

 <table>
   <tr>